 '56 Buick, '64 Lincoln, '61 Caddy, '50 Fleetwood, Custom Motorcycles, and custom mountain bikes (Scandal Bikes)

-Ernie "Big Ern" Macias stands next to his new Mitsu project hoping to outdue himself with this buildup.
+Ernie "Big Ern" Macias stands next to his new Mitsu project hoping to outdue himself with

 A few examples of what Max can do to a mini-truck.

 Steve didn't want to feel left out, so we promised him we'd use this pic of him standing n

 If you plan on having a built engine and plan on putting a few miles on it, then we can't think of anything being more important than keeping the powerhouse cool.
 To spend tons of hard-earned cash on your motor just to have it blow up in your face is every power hungry enthusiast's worst nightmare.
 Since we were at Bio Kustumz for their well deserved shop tour, we figured why not let them give us the skinny on extreme cooling.

 1. Due to the nature of our subject, the radiator is to be installed in front of the core